 An exemption is a release from the obligation of having to pay taxes on all or part of a parcel of real property.
 Personal Exemptions are a reduction in taxes due to a particular personal circumstance and qualifications set forth in the Massachusetts General Laws.
 The burden is on the applicant to show that he or she falls within the expressed terms of the exemption provision.
 Exemptions are granted for one year only and an application must be filed to receive the exemption each year.
 A taxpayer may not receive more than one exemption; however, if a taxpayer qualifies for more than one exemption, the Assessor will grant the exemption of the largest value.

-For any of the following real estate exemption types, please use the new combined application form.
+For any of the following real estate exemption types, please use the appropriate application form.
 Complete all sections that apply.
 If you qualify under more than one category, you will receive the exemption that provides the greatest amount of assistance.

 Applicants must meet the following requirements to be eligible for a Senior Tax Deferral – Clause 41A: